DAVID EDGAR WALTHER DEEP PASSIONATE NIGHT MUSIC

 5a.
 The Search for Mr. Big: 10#s; a 20 minute jazz song cycle for Bb & piano.
 A gay man falls for 2 large men.
 Contains 1 more song than the video below; omits 2 instrumentals.

 5b.
 The Search for Mr. Big: 10#s: a 20 minute video for Bb & synthesizer with 3 actors.
 The work chronicles two of the large men loved by a gay man, played by Brian Mark.
 Both of his boyfriends, Harold & Paul are played by Tony Stegal.
 Jimmie York plays Harold's mother & Paul's land-lady.
-Cablecast on BNN-TV & s
+Dedicated to the performers, and cablecast on

 hown informally at The Boston Ramrod under the original name: "Confessions of a Fat Slut".
 Please see the video, or listen to the music below: